Skip to content

 Relevant Published, Peer-Reviewed Research

-Currently, there are no published, peer-reviewed research studies for The Youth Acceptance Project (YAP).
+• There are currently no published, peer-reviewed research studies on outcomes with the appropriate target population for the topic area(s) in which The Youth Acceptance Project has been reviewed.

 Additional References